An Inside Look at Healthcare Hiring in the U.S. Right Now

 Then another wave hit — urgent requests for critical care workers.
 Facilities expecting patient surges couldn’t ramp up fast enough.
 "We’ve had two types of clients,” says Jackson.
 “Those begging for critical care nurses and intensivists, and then everybody else.
 And ‘the everybody else’ has no patients."

-Hiring in healthcare has been a tale of two extremes this year.
-On the one hand, there’s been great demand for workers who can treat COVID-19 patients.
+Healthcare hiring has been a tale of two extremes this year.
+On the one hand, there’s been great demand for frontline workers who can treat COVID-19 patients.
 On the other, non-critical care has virtually stopped.
 To uncover what’s happening, we analyzed LinkedIn data and interviewed some of the largest healthcare staffing agencies in the U.S.

 Overall, the healthcare industry is taking a hit